LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 In contrast, Zhang's method requires only a 2D calibration target and only loose requirements on how the camera or target moves.
 This means that anyone with a desktop printer and a little time could now accurately calibrate their camera!

-For the remainder, we will assume the 2D target points have already been extracted and have known association with the 3D target points (in the target's coordinate system).
+For the remainder of this post, we will assume the 2D target points have already been extracted and have known association with the 3D target points (in the target's coordinate system).
-Such functionality is typically handled by a library such as [ChAruco](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html) (part of OpenCV) or [AprilTag](https://april.eecs.umich.edu/software/apriltag) and is beyond the scope of this post.
+Such functionality is typically handled by a library such as [ChAruco](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html) (included in OpenCV) or [AprilTag](https://april.eecs.umich.edu/software/apriltag) and is beyond the scope of this post.

 The following steps for Zhang's method are:
 1. Use the 2D-3D point associations to **compute the homography** (per-view) from target to camera.
 2. Use the homographies to compute an initial guess for the **intrinsic parameter** matrix.
 3. Using the above, compute an initial guess for the **distortion parameters**.
 4. Using the above, compute an estimated **camera pose** (per-view) in target coordinates.
-5. Using the above, **refine** the camera poses, intrinsic parameters, and distortion parameters using **nonlinear optimization** to minimize reprojection error.
+5. Using the above, **refine** the camera poses, intrinsic parameters, and distortion parameters using **nonlinear optimization** to minimize projection error.

 ## The math